mching/old_pages/_posts/2016-06-13-Sorting_photo_directories_with_R_and_exiftool.md

 ```

 # Formatting the Date Column
-Ok, next thing we need to do is to take care of that date column and put it into a form that R can work with.
+Ok, next thing we needed to do was to take care of that date column and put it into a form that R can work with.
 I used POSIXct because POSIXlt caused problems when trying to add it to the data frame.
 This is because POSIXlt is a list, and POSIXct represents the number of seconds since the beginning of 1970.

 ```r
 photos$DateTimeOriginal <- as.POSIXct(strptime(photos$DateTimeOriginal, format = "%Y:%m:%d %H:%M:%S"))